MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-arc-exceptions-to-mark-trusted-arc-senders.md

 dmarc=[1,1,header.from=o365e5test083.onmicrosoft.com])
 ``

-To check whether the ARC result is used to override a DMARC failure, look for *compauth* result and a *reason of code(130)* in the header.
+To check whether the ARC result was used to override a DMARC failure, look for *compauth* result and a *reason of code(130)* in the header.

 See the last entry in this header-block to find *compauth* and *reason*.